benchmark-action/github-action-benchmark/README.md

 ## How to use

-This action takes a file which contains benchmark output and outputs the results to GitHub Pages branch and/or alert commit comment.
+This action takes a file that contains benchmark output.
+And it outputs the results to GitHub Pages branch and/or alert commit comment.

 ### Minimal setup

-Let's start from minimal workflow setup.
-For explanation, here let's say we have Go project.
+Let's start with a minimal workflow setup.
+For explanation, here let's say we have a Go project.
 But basic setup is the same when you use other languages.
-For language specific setup, please read later section.
+For language-specific setup, please read the later section.

 ```yaml
 name: Minimal setup